ManiacalLabs/BiblioPixel/doc/developer/extracting-gifs.rst

 <https://github.com/ManiacalLabs/BiblioPixel/issues/1117>`_
 but we decided that it was worth it because animated GIFs are cool.

-Most of the time you as a developer won't need to do this.
+Most of the time you as a developer won't need to do this task.

 We try to make sure that each new page has a unique animation on it, just because we can, so if you write a new page, you could also add your own